jonyjalfon94/crio-crictl-demo/README.md

 sudo yum install cri-o
 ```

-* After cri-o is install we must enable and start the service.
+* After cri-o is installed we can enable and start the service.

 ```
 sudo systemctl enable crio